-Each virtual user in LoadNinja simulates this or that script, that is, it simulates a sequence of user actions.
+Each virtual user in LoadNinja simulates this or that UI test, that is, it simulates a sequence of user actions.
 Load tests that you create in LoadNinja run dozens and hundreds of virtual users, that is, they simulate dozens and hundreds of scripts working with the tested web application simultaneously.
 This approach helps you simulate the load that hundreds of concurrent real users produce on your tested web application.
 This is contrary to some other load testing tools that simulate individual requests or go through all the links on your website without simulating a specific sequence of user actions.

 Most test events have the Think Time command before them.
 Think time indicates pauses between user actions, which makes the test more realistic.
 You can override the recorded think time in your test settings if needed.

-To learn more about editing scripts, see:
+To learn more about editing UI tests, see: